runhelu/NYT_Guardian_News_Web/README.md

 ### Deploy on Amazon EC2

-1. Create an EC2 instance, make sure open TCP connections on port 3000 and 4000.
+1. Create an EC2 instance, make sure open TCP connections on port 3000(frontend) and 4000(backend).
+Remember to edit all urls in `production/myserver/routers` to be your urls.
 2. Download pem file.
 Run `chmod 400 [your pem file]`
 Connect your EC2 instance using